 Precious Metals: A Jewelry Care, Cleaning and Purchasing Guide

 Distinctive in use and interpretation to each culture and society, precious metals in jewelry are representative of a wide array of symbolic significance.
-Rings, Pendants and coins derived from precious metals have been worn as jewelry, symbolizing life-long promises, social status and wealth.
+Rings, pendants and coins made from precious metals have been worn as jewelry, symbolizing life-long promises, social status and wealth.

 It is the rare metallic and transitional components of precious metals which make it possible for jewelers to create the transcendent treasures of the jewelry seen today.
-As research of natural elements and metals continues, new discoveries in industrial, alternative and noble metals fuel a constantly evolving world of jewelry design.
+New discoveries in industrial, alternative and noble metals fuel a constantly evolving world of jewelry design.

 Through proper cleaning, care and elemental exposure, precious metal jewelry can be preserved for future generations to enjoy.

-The most widely recognized precious metals are the coinage metals, Gold (Au) and Silver (Ag).
-The platinum group of precious metals (PGMs) includes Palladium (Pd), Platinum (Pt), Rhodium (Rh), Rutheium (Ru), Osmium (Os) and Iridium (Ir).
+The most widely recognized precious metals are Gold (Au) and Silver (Ag).
+The platinum group of precious metals (PGMs) includes Palladium (Pd), Platinum (Pt), Rhodium (Rh) and Iridium (Ir).

 Gold (Au)

-An indestructible material, gold is not only impervious in pure form to any tarnishing, but also has the unique ability to be simultaneously dense, soft, shiny, and malleable.
-Gold, in fact, is the most malleable and ductile of all metals.
+An indestructible material, gold, in its pure form, is not only impervious to tarnishing, but also has the unique ability to be simultaneously dense, soft, shiny, and malleable.
+Gold is the most malleable and ductile of all metals.

-To create various colors in gold metal jewelry, it is alloyed to proportion with other metals to yield the desired result.
+To create various colors in gold metal jewelry, it is alloyed with other metals to yield the desired result.
 For example, ‘white gold’ is an alloy of gold and nickel.

 The purity of gold is expressed in karats (kt), on a scale of 24, or in fineness, on a scale of 1,000.
 Pure gold is 24 karat, or 1,000 fine.
-An alloy containing 75 percent gold would be defined as 18 karat gold, etc.
+Using this standard we know that 18 karat gold is an alloy containing 75 percent gold.

 Gold is the most highly regarded of the precious metals.
 With a distinct yellow color, gold also has the unique and impressive ability to maintain its luster.
 This precious metal is also resistant to oxidation in the air, water, or by solid chemical elements.